 Both resorts have a wide range of activities off the slopes.
 At Avoriaz there's a cinema, bowling alley, ice rink and fitness centre.
 Morzine's indoor ice rink stages national league ice hockey matches as well as providing leisure skating, while the resort also has a bowling alley, games bar and two cinemas.

 The twin resort now boasts two large swimming complexes.
-Along with the new Aquariaz in Avoriaz, which has a tropical-themed indoor water park, Morzine has also added a new water sports centre (tel: 04 5079 0169), which has family pools, a well-being area, three saunas and two hammams.
+Along with the new Aquariaz in Avoriaz, which has a tropical-themed indoor water park, Morzine has also recently added a new water sports centre (tel: 04 5079 0169) with family pools, a wellness area, three saunas and two hammams.

 Morzine’s heritage can be discovered through watching its artisan craftspeople at work.
-Tour a slate miner’s workshop, watch how cheese is made or marvel at the skills of the local potter.
+Tour a slate miner’s workshop, discover how cheese is made, or marvel at the skills of the local potter.

-Both resorts are well-equipped for families with good nursery provision (from age three months) and a choice of high-quality children's ski schools.
+Both resorts are well-equipped for families with good nursery provision (from three months of age) and a choice of high-quality children's ski schools.
 Avoriaz also has the added attraction of its safe, car-free status, whilst Morzine has the traditional resort charm and wide choice of off-the-slope activities.

-Although there are about 25 shops covering all the basics in Avoriaz, Morzine is much the better destination for shoppers with 100 or so choices, thanks in part to its status as a long-established market town dating back to well before the arrival of winter sports.
+Although there are about 25 shops covering all the basics in Avoriaz, Morzine is the better destination for shoppers with 100 or so choices.
+This is thanks, in part, to its status as a long-established market town dating back to well before the arrival of winter sports.

 Morzine's wide selection includes stylish boutiques, jewellers and chocolatiers.
-Visitors also have the option of taking an empty backpack and skiing over to one of the Swiss resorts such as Champéry for Swiss souvenirs.
+Visitors also have the option of taking an empty backpack and skiing over to one of the Swiss resorts such as Champéry for Swiss souvenirs and delicacies.